AlexsLemonade/scpca-nf/internal-instructions.md

 ### Adding additional organisms

+Adding additional organisms is handled, in part, by the `build-index.nf` workflow.

 Follow the below steps to add support for additional references:

 1. Download the desired `fasta` and `gtf` files for the organism of choice from `Ensembl`.